Dear Charleston Conference Speaker,

 4) The full schedule will be posted in late August.
 Note that room assignments are subject to change.
 Once it is available, please ensure that your session’s title, abstract and speaker information is listed correctly.
 Send any corrections to Leah Hinds or Beth Bernhardt as soon as possible.

 6) We can include copies of your Power Point presentations or other handouts on the online program.
 Once you log into your sched.org account, there will be a box that says, “You’re speaking at this event!
 Manage & promote your session!”
 Click the link, and there you can edit your session abstract and upload a presentation to be attached to your session in the program.
+See the Sched Speaker Tools page for more info.
 Please email the file to [email protected] if you are unable to upload through sched.org.

 7) Please note that the Conference programs begin at 8:30 AM sharp on Wednesday morning, November 8, in the Performance Hall of the Gaillard Center at 95 Calhoun Street.